Viking (rocket): Viking 5

+Viking 7

 The first generation of Vikings reached its acme of performance with the flight of Viking 7, the sole Viking launch of 1951.
 Launched 7 August from White Sands, the rocket set a new world altitude record of 136 mi.

-Second model (Vikings 8-12)
+Second model RTV-N-12a (Vikings 8-12)

+Viking 8

-In the late spring of 1952, the Naval Research Laboratory team under the management of Milton Rosen prepared to launch the first second-generation Viking, Viking 8, from White Sands Missile Range in New Mexico.
-The new Viking design was nearly half-again as wide as its precursor, affording the highest fuel-to-weight ratio of any rocket yet developed.
-The tail fins no longer supported the weight of the rocket, has had previously been the case.
+In the late spring of 1952, the Naval Research Laboratory team under the management of Milton Rosen prepared to launch the first second-generation Viking (RTV-N-12a), Viking 8, from White Sands Missile Range in New Mexico.
+The new Viking design was nearly half as wide again as its precursor, affording the highest fuel-to-weight ratio of any rocket yet developed.
+The tail fins no longer supported the weight of the rocket, as had previously been the case.
 Now, the Viking rocket rested on the base of its fuselage.
-This allowed the tail fins to be made much lighter, one of many ways the Viking was redesigned to carry a heavier tank without weighing more than the first Viking design.
+This allowed the tail fins to be made much lighter, allowing the rocket to carry a heavier tank without weighing more than the first Viking design.